+Remarkabely, the best way is to find individual sources rather than the collective emission of galaxies.
+Explosions of individual massive stars (such as supernovae) can outshine their host galaxies for brief periods of time.
 The brightest among these explosions are Gamma-Ray Bursts (GRBs), observed as short flashes of high-energy photons followed by afterglows at lower photon energies (as discussed in §5.6).
 These afterglows can be used to study the first stars directly.
 To date, GRBs have been discovered by the Swift satellite out to z = 9.4, merely 540 million years after the Big Bang, and significantly earlier than the farthest known quasar (z = 7.1).
-Let a lready evident that GRB observations hold the promise of opening a new window into the infant Universe.
+It is already evident that GRB observations hold the promise of opening a new window into the infant Universe.

-As discussed in §5.6, long-duration GRBs are believed to originate from the collapse of massive stars at the end of their lives (Figure 5.15).
+As discussed in §5.6, long-duration GRBs are believed to originate from the collapse of massive stars at the end of their lives (Figure 5.14).
 Since the very first stars were likely massive, they could have produced GRBs.
-If so, we may be able to see their host galaxies one star at a time.
+If so, we may be able to see them one star at a time.
 The discovery of a GRB afterglow whose spectroscopy indicates a metal-poor gaseous environment, could potentially signal the first detection of a Population III star.
-The GRB redshift can be identified from the Lyman- $\alpha$ break in its otherwise power-law UV spectrum.
+The GRB redshift can be identified from the Lyman- α break in its otherwise power-law UV spectrum.
 A photometric detection can then be followed up with spectroscopy on a large telescope.
 Various space missions are currently proposed to discover GRB candidates at the highest possible redshifts.

 In addition to individual source detections, GRBs are expected to reside in typical small galaxies where massive stars form at those high redshifts.
 Once the transient GRB afterglow fades away, observers may search for the steady but weaker emission from its host galaxy.
 High-redshift GRBs may therefore serve as signposts of high-redshift galaxies which are otherwise too faint to be identified on their own.
-Importantly, GRBs trace the star formation history in a different way than typical galaxy surveys, because they can reside in arbitrarily faint galaxies below any realistic survey detection threshold (although other biases, such as metallicity, may be important).
+Importantly, GRBs are expected to trace the star formation history in a different way than galaxy surveys, since they can reside in galaxies below the survey detection threshold (although other biases, such as metallicity, may be important).

 Moreover, standard light bulbs appear fainter with increasing redshift, but this is not the case with GRBs, because they are transient events that fade with time.
-When studying a burst at a constant observed time delay, we are able to see the source at an earlier time in its own frame.
+When observing a burst at a constant observed time delay, we are able to see the source at an earlier time in its own frame.
 This is a simple consequence of time stretching due to the cosmological redshift.
 Since the bursts are brighter at earlier times, it turns out that detecting them at high redshifts is almost as feasible as finding them at low redshifts, when they are closer to us.
 It is a fortunate coincidence that the brightening associated with seeing the GRB at an intrinsically earlier time roughly compensates for the dimming associated with the increase in distance to the higher redshift, as illustrated by Figure 9.7.